henrikbostrom/crepes/README.md

 <br>

-`crepes` is a Python package that implements conformal classifiers, regressors, and predictive systems on top of any standard classifier and regressor, turning the original predictions into well-calibrated p-values and cumulative distribution functions, or
+`crepes` is a Python package for conformal prediction that implements conformal classifiers, regressors, and predictive systems on top of any standard classifier and regressor, turning the original predictions into well-calibrated p-values and cumulative distribution functions, or